MephresGH/StandbyCleanerLite/README.md

 ## Description
 This repository is dedicated to the above mentioned application.
 This application only clears the standby lists that are of the priority 0 to 7.
 This minimal alternative was made for those who do not need, want or cannot use the additional parameters, commands of the original application without facing complications of any kind.
 This program was compiled with .NET 3.5 and is console-based.
-For further information and installation, watch Mike Unboxing's video on this topic.
+For further information, please research by your own volition.

 ## Download
 - The source code and application are provided in the download section of this repository.
 - Extract the .zip file and create a task via task scheduler.